MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 > [!NOTE]
 > If you're having problems signing in, try to test the connection again as described in the previous steps.
 This could recreate the authentication token.
-> With the Bot Framework Web Chat client in Azure, you may need to sign in a of couple times before the authentication is established correctly.
+> With the Bot Framework Web Chat client in Azure, you may need to sign in several times before the authentication is established correctly.

 ## Preliminary quick testing the bot in Teams